Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 Global, developer-heavy, cost-sensitiveDeepSeek

-Heavy organic Google dependencyGoogle AI Overviews (urgent)
+Heavy organic Google dependencyGoogle AI Overviews + AI Mode (urgent)

 The brands that win at GEO aren't necessarily those with the highest total AI visibility.
 They're the ones with the highest visibility in the right engines for their specific buyer journey.